 Silver Maple (Acer saccharinum)

-- The dark green leaves are silvery underneath, and they appear to glimmer in the wind
+- The dark green leaves are silvery underneath and appear to glimmer in the wind

 - Their shallow roots buckle sidewalks and foundations, making it nearly impossible to grow grass under the canopy